goncaloterroso25-create/goncaloterroso25-create/README.md

 > I like building things where **visual design, motion, sound and technology** can work together.

+For software and web projects, I use **AI-assisted development** as part of my workflow.
+My focus is on **creative direction, product thinking, UX/UI, feature definition, testing and iteration** rather than presenting myself as a traditional software engineer.

 ---

 ## What I work with